FAQs: Recording consent

 Dial-in info is available for meetings scheduled with dynamic links.

-The info comes directly from the provider.
-When a meeting is created, behind the scenes, Gong generates a Zoom, Google Meet, or Microsoft Teams (LA) meeting on behalf of the meeting organizer, and brings the dial-in info to the meeting invite via the Gong calendar add-in.
+The details come directly from the provider.
+When a meeting is created, behind the scenes, Gong generates a meeting on behalf of the meeting organizer, and brings the dial-in info to the meeting invite via the Gong calendar add-in.

 What numbers are shown?